gregwebs/blog/content/blog/go-error-codes.md

 }
 ```

-Now we have successfully abstracted out our DB code!
-the handler code can transition to:
+Now we have successfully abstracted out our DB code and the handler code can transition to:

 ```go
 func (h *Handler) updateTag(c *gin.Context) {